 This 3-year farmer incubator program seeks to support farmers of color in the Pacific Northwest to launch their own agricultural businesses and to be a part of the creation of a farmer of color cooperative.
 We have partnered with Oregon Food Bank and received the USDA NIFA grant (National Institute of Food and Agriculture) for this project.

-We are working together to re-imagine a new, inclusive food system where Black farmers and BIPOC farmers are the next generation of leaders and mentors in the agriculture industry.
+We are working together to re-imagine a new, inclusive food system where Black, Indigenous, and POC farmers are the next generation of leaders and mentors in the agriculture industry.